daviortega/jensenlabtest/mynotes.md

 >1.
 Read more about bioinformatics --> familiarize with concepts, etc.

 >2.
-Read about Copyleft --> Davi considering using this for PhyPro
+Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro